 Emissions spreadsheet requirements

-Create an editable spreadsheet with the applicable information indicated below and on the pages at left.
-Each step in your calculations needs to be clear and easy to follow.
+If no calculation form for your emissions unit(s) is available on the forms page or template available on one of the pages linked on the left, create an editable spreadsheet with the applicable information indicated above and on the pages at left.
+Each step in your calculation spreadsheets needs to be clear and easy to follow.

 Facility information

-- Air quality facility ID number, the first eight digits of the permit number for operating permits
+- Air quality facility ID number, the first eight digits of the permit.

 - Facility name

-- Emissions units, including fugitive sources, storage tanks, etc. Include the ID number for each unit and a description of the unit.
+- Emissions units, including fugitive sources, storage tanks, etc. Include the Tempo subject item ID number for each unit and a description of the unit.

 - Stack/vent designation numbers, in Form GI-04 or similar form, except when applying for registration permit Option D